-Another solution would be to start a free trial.
+Another solution would be to start a free trial to learn how to use this type of software and get a glimpse at how your brand is perceived online.
 Check out our list of helpful social listening tools that have either free packages or limited trials.

 It’s time to crunch the numbers.
 After all, your main goal is to find new ways to improve profit.

 You can start by analyzing your paid social media ads.
 So, gather all the data you have about the traffic, leads, and conversions gained through your paid efforts.